-The Tiltyard Cafe is open.
+The Tiltyard Cafe is open for takeaways.
 You can choose from a variety of food and drink including: barista-style coffees, teas, pastries, cookies, muffins, cakes, along with light lunch options.
-The cafe is open from 10:30-16:30.
+The cafe is open from 10:30-16:00.

 The Wilderness Kiosk is open, serving ice creams, snacks, teas and filter coffees.
 The Kiosk is open from 11:00-16:00.

 Please note that social distancing measures will be in place to keep you and our staff safe, so please do bear with us.

 Please feel free to bring a picnic to enjoy in the iconic gardens.
 Bring your food and a comfortable blanket from home, and enjoy this unique picnic location with plenty of space.

 The cafe offers a range of hot and cold drinks, cakes, cookies and pastries.

 Situated at the heart of the palace, the Privy Kitchen is an ideal spot for a quick bite to eat.
 The Privy Kitchen Café serves a variety of hot drinks, sweet treats, Tudor-style pies and soups.